Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Collateral: Stablecoins v. Money Market Funds

 \citet{LVStable} make the analogy between stablecoin projects and currency pegs.
-They argue that even well collateralized stablecoins may face instability. \citet{GrobysaStability} find that lagged Bitcoin volatility Granger-causess stablecoin volatility. \citet{HoangStability} show that Tether returns are highly correlated with BTC, even at the daily frequency.
-For these reasons, I turn to survival analysis in the next section.
+They argue that even well collateralized stablecoins may face instability. \citet{GrobysaStability} find that lagged Bitcoin volatility Granger-causes stablecoin volatility. \citet{HoangStability} show that at the 5-minute frequency, stablecoin returns are as volatile as Bitcoin.
+They also find that stablecoin volume and volatility are highly correlated with BTC, even at the daily frequency. \citet{Klages} show theoretically that stablecoin price variation, both to the upside and downside, is distinctly greater during deleveraging cycles.

+I test formally whether the stablecoins holding cash equivalents are more stable than those holding digital assets.
+I compute the daily range for Dai, Terra USD and sUSD for each day between November 25, 2020 and May 16, 2022.
+I then take the minima of the daily range of the three currencies.

+I then test the relative stability of USD Coin, Tether, Binance USD, True USD, Gemini and Paxos comparing each day's high low to the algorithmic stabilized tokens.
+I then use the Wilcoxon test to compare the daily differentials of the trading ranges in \autoref{tab:range_test} over two sub-samples.

+The second sample, April 1 to May 17, 2022 coincides with the extreme pressure on the stablecoin market that caused Terra USD to lose its peg.

+The cash collateralized tokens with market capitalizations over one billion USD, USD Coin, Binance USD, Tether and True USD were more stable than the digitally backed tokens prior to this crisis period.
+Even before the crisis, Paxos and Gemini had larger intra-daily ranges.

+Despite the pressure on the stablecoin market, USD Coin and True USD had median intra-daily ranges that were smaller than in the pre-crisis period.
+Aided by an \$8 billion decline in its' outstanding supply, Tether still has a statistically significantly smaller trading range the the digital asset group. \citet{Jarno}, using non-parametric tests for a sample ending in September 2019, also find that USD Coin is among the most stable ERC-20 tokens.
+Extending the sample reverses their negative conclusions about Tether.

+These results expand upon \citet{Briola} analysis of Terra Luna's collapse and strengthens their conclusion that algorithmic stablecoins are intrinsically unstable.
+I